Arju2003/BuildingBuddy/README.md

 * **Easy Reset:** Developers can choose to erase all the built-in data in one click.
 * **Change Password:** Developers can change their security key at any time.
 * **Consistency:** The program will remember the user's last choice of building and floor and last successful search query before they quit or restart.
-* **User-Centered Design:** For example, the POI editor provides default placeholder text and deletes it automatically on user input while retaining user input without triggering auto deletion.
+* **User-Centered Design:** For example, the POI editor provides default placeholder text and deletes it automatically on user input.
+When the user has input content, auto deletion will not be triggered.
-* **Sustainability:** Users and developers can check if there's a new version available and update their software in one click.
+* **Sustainability:** Users and developers can check if there's a new version available and update their software in one click (or by pressing <code>Ctrl + U</code>).

 ## FAQ